Tapanila/Tapanila.net/_posts/2014-09-29-windows-phone-web-debugging.md

 comments: true
 categories: [Windows Phone 8, Fiddler, Debugging]
 ---
 Sometimes you need to see what kind of packages your Windows Phone is sending and receiving.
-This guide is going to show how to do that using free and my favourite tool called [Fiddler](http://www.telerik.com/fiddler)
+This guide is going to show how to do that using tool called [Fiddler](http://www.telerik.com/fiddler)

 1. Install [Fiddler](http://www.telerik.com/download/fiddler)
 2. Start fiddler and open settings